rehierl/node-tree-outliner/1-1-0-relations/0-1-properties-1.md

 <!-- ======================================================================= -->
-# Properties of binary relations
+# Properties of binary relations (1)

+* note - notes taken from "wikipedia, binary relations"
 * note - "a, b" is short for "a and b"

 implications